proinsias/proinsias.github.io/_posts/2021/2021-04-06-nix-count-the-number-of-fields-in-a-record.md

 ---
 layout: single
-title: 'Nix: Count the number of fields in a record'
+title: "Nix: Count the number of fields in a record"
 excerpt: Using awk
 date: 2021-04-06
 last_modified_at: 2023-04-26 13:22:37